choudharynisha/Clarity-App/README.md

 ## Using Clarity

 1. Download the prototype folder.
-2. Using Android studio, run the app in an emulator.
+2. Using Android Studio, run the app in an emulator, or export it to your Android device.
 3. Scan the QR Code (provided in the Demonstration folder) using the app.
 4. You should see the product name (GINZING™ – Ultra Hydrating, Energy-Boosting Cream), the product picture, and ingredients.
 5. Tap on one ingredient at a time.